membraneframework/membrane_tutorials/rtmp_to_hls/05_WebPlayer.md

-In this really short chapter we will take a look at how one can play the video delivered with HLS on the website.
+In this really short chapter, we will take a look at how one can play the video delivered with HLS on the website.

 In our demo, we are taking advantage of the HLS.js player.
-With such a tool onboard, creation of the player is simple as that:
+With such a tool onboard, the creation of the player is simple as that:
 **_`lib/rtmp_to_hls_web/templates/page/index.html.heex`_**
 ```js
 <script src="https://cdn.jsdelivr.net/npm/hls.js@latest"></script>